 16th March 2015

 A large number of disabled tenants in Walsall are experiencing problems when requiring major adaptations to their home, which a new working group is hoping to solve.
-Concerns were raised when tenants, such as those needing an accessible walk in shower, were told that Walsall Housing Group could not carry out the conversion work due to the property being under occupied.
+Concerns were raised when tenants, such as those needing a homelift an accessible walk in baths or showers, were told that Walsall Housing Group could not carry out the conversion work due to the property being under occupied.
 This, in turn, has meant that some disabled people have been encouraged to move and downsize, which many feel is unfair.

 A local disabled couple are an example of this, as they were told that the housing group would not carry out a conversion as their three-bedroom house was under occupied.
 It is thought that the housing groups are reluctant to carry out the work required, as when the property is vacated, it can often be difficult to find tenants willing to live with the adaptations.
 This has meant in certain situations that wet rooms and disabled stair lifts have been ripped out in order to suit a new tenant, which is a large waste of money and resources.